 There is an optional day on this tour devoted to Elena Ferrante’s Neapolitan Novels.

 Day 1 is an introduction to Naples that starts in front of the elegant Gran Caffè Gambrinus and lets you gaze at the Teatro San Carlo opera House, the Royal Palace of the Bourbons and the Piazza del Plebescito.
-We’ll take a guided tour of the Aragonese Castle on the Bay .
+We’ll take a guided tour of the Aragonese Castle on the Bay.
 From there you’ll walk Via Chiaia, have lunch at the oldest pizzeria in Naples, then visit Piazza dei Martiri’s elegant shopping district.
-You’ll meet Salvatore Argenio in his historic tailoring shop before strolling along the Lungomare at sunset.
 The focus of Day 1 is shopping, strolling and taking in the beauty and rhythm of Naples.

 Dinner and wine included

 Day 2 is a crash course in the 3,000 year history of Naples.
-You’ll follow the Via Toledo through the Spanish Quarter, come to Spaccanapoli where you’ll see the Barqoue splendor of the Church of the Gesù and the majolica cloister of Santa Chiara, After lunch take a tour of the Naples Underground and then finally the magnificent Veiled Christ, one of the most visually arresting carvings that makes even the most cynical museum goers gasp in disbelief.
+You’ll follow the Via Toledo through the Spanish Quarter, come to Spaccanapoli where you’ll see the Barqoue splendor of the Church of the Gesù and the majolica cloister of Santa Chiara, After lunch take a tour of the Naples Underground to see the Roman market and Greek cisterns underneath the city.
+Finally, see the magnificent Veiled Christ, one of the most visually arresting carvings that makes even the most cynical museum goers gasp in disbelief.

 On Day 3, we’ll go off-the-beaten path to explore the Sanità district, outside the ancient city walls of Naples.
 We’ll find art in unexpected places and taste some of the city’s most traditional dishes.